hughperkins/securewebcmd/README.md

 ... then type in the password twice

 * Connect to the server from a webbrowser, at port 8888, ie [localhost://http:8888](http://localhost:8888)
+* Type in the password, same as the one you entered at the server
-* Type in a command, fill in the password, and press 'enter'
+* Type in a command, a directoryt to run in, and click 'run'
-* the command should run, on the server, and the results be returned
+* the command should run, on the server, and the results appear in real-time
-* you can change the directory in the 'dir' textbox
-* you can kill the command, by opening a second browser window, and sending an appropriate `killall` command.
+* you can kill the job by clicking 'kill' button next to the running job, at the top of the screen
+* you can view the results for any job, current or past, by clicking the 'results' button, next to the job line, at the top of the window

 # How is it secured, since it's using http?